-Windows universal apps or UWP apps are the same as the other apps we mentioned in the previous section, but with one important difference: they are designed to work the same on multiple devices with different form factors.
-They look and work the same on tablets with Windows 10, desktop computers with Windows 10, Xbox One consoles and smartphones with Windows 10 Mobile.
-You can learn more, in this tutorial: What are Universal Windows Platform (UWP) apps?
+Universal Windows apps or UWP (Universal Windows Platform) apps are the same as the other apps we mentioned in the previous section, but with one difference: they are designed to work the same on multiple devices with different form factors.
+They look and work the same on tablets with Windows 10, laptops and desktop computers with Windows 10, Xbox One consoles and smartphones with Windows 10 Mobile.
+You can learn more, here: What are Universal Windows Platform (UWP) apps?.

-The story with Windows Store apps gets complicated
+The story with Microsoft Store apps gets complicated

-In the era of Windows 8 and Windows 8.1, apps or Windows Store apps were the same thing.
+In the era of Windows 8, apps or Windows Store apps were the same things.
 The difference was only in the way you chose to name them.
-In Windows 10, the Windows Store accepts both apps and desktop apps.
+In Windows 10, the Microsoft Store accepts both apps and desktop apps.
 Therefore, things get confusing.
-For example, you have the Evernote touch app in the Windows Store for Windows 8.1 and the Evernote desktop app in the Windows Store for Windows 10.
-Those apps are very different and naming them Windows Store apps does not mean anything anymore: one is an app and the other is a desktop app or program.
-To make things even more confusing, Microsoft is now renaming the Windows Store to Microsoft Store.
-Therefore, if you really want to confuse people, talk about Microsoft Store apps. :)
+For example, you have the Evernote touch app in the Windows Store for Windows 8.1 and the Evernote desktop app in the Microsoft Store for Windows 10.

-Now you know the differences between all the types of apps for Windows.
-Hopefully we have done a good job at clarifying your questions and making things more understandable.
+Now you know the differences between all the types of apps and programs for Windows.
+Hopefully, we have done a good job at clarifying your questions and making things more understandable.
 Before you close this article, let us know which apps you use most often and what are they: apps or desktop apps?